MintyDoggo/CSU-Senior-Project/docs/Senior_Project_Requirements.md

 **Description:** Introduce game UI to start, pause, and end game.

-**Rationale:** Needed for options menu and other parts of game.
-Helps overal intuivitness
+**Rationale:** Needed for options menu and other parts of the game.
+Helps overall intuitiveness

-**Fit Criterion:** UI can access all parts of game without getting trapped
+**Fit Criterion:** UI can access all parts of the game without getting trapped

 **Priority:** Medium